Datalker/beautiful-jekyll/aboutme.md

 ---

 ### Short intro
 My name is Evgeny Arnautov (aka Datalker).
-I have a pretty diverse IT 10 years experience from Perl/PHP scripting to project management and IT Strategy consulting.
-Now I'm workign a Data scientist.
-And my main passion with Machine Learning with focus on Deep learning and AI.
+I have 10 years of a diverse IT experience spreading from Perl/PHP scripting to project management and IT Strategy consulting.
+Now I'm working as a Data scientist and doing Web scraping in spare time as freelancer.
+Main area of interest and growth for now is Machine Learning with focus on Deep learning and AI.

 ### About this blog
 This blog has several goals:

-- Structure and capture insights along the learning way (I believe it has no end :))
+- Structure and capture insights along the learning way
-- I'm receiving much support from community, it's time to become useful as well
+- I'm receiving much support from community, so probably it's time to pay back
-- Get new input/comments/points of view from reader.
-It's always valuable
+- Get new inputs/comments/points of view from readers. they are always valuable

 ### Tech stack I mainly use

-- Python3 as core
+- Python
 - Data exploration: SciPy (Pandas, Numpy, Jupyter)
 - Machine learning (not NN): scikit-learn
 - Neural nets: Keras over Tensorflow